Completeness from Gravitational Scattering: Representation Completeness

 Instead of looking for a general tensor $v$ that solves \Eq{constraints3}, the authors of Ref.~\cite{Hillman:2024ouy} effectively insert the identity operator in the space of projectors $|\Proj_{R'}^t\rangle \langle \Proj^t_{R'}|$ to obtain \eq{ \langle \Proj_R^s ,\Proj_{R'}^t\rangle \langle \Proj^t_{R'}, v \rangle &= \langle \Proj_R^u ,\Proj_{R'}^t\rangle \langle \Proj^t_{R'}, v \rangle = 0 \\ (M_{st})_{RR'}v_{R'} &= (M_{ut})_{RR'}v_{R'} = 0, }{constraints4} where we introduced the vector $v_{R'} = \langle \Proj^t_{R'}, v \rangle$ and the matrix $(M_{st})_{RR'} = \langle \Proj_R^s , \Proj_{R^{\prime}}^t \rangle$, and similarly for $M_{ut}$.
 Note that $(M_{st})_{R R^{\prime}}=(M_{ut})_{R R^{\prime}} (-1)^{g_{R^{\prime}}}$, where $g_{R^{\prime}}=0$ for symmetric representations and $g_{R^{\prime}}=1$ for antisymmetric ones.
 The authors of Ref.~\cite{Hillman:2024ouy} then solved the linear system of equations in \Eq{constraints4} to find inconsistent sets of exchanged representations $\mathcal{R}$.
 They studied the scattering of fundamentals for both $SO(N)$ and $SU(N)$ and the scattering of adjoints for $SO(N)$.

-This approach is challenging to implement for arbitrary initial states and general groups.
-The obstacle stems from two difficulties.
+This approach is challenging to implement for arbitrary initial states and general groups for two reasons.
 First, computing $M_{st}$ and $M_{ut}$ for general groups and representations is a challenging task.
 Second, the cardinality of $\mathcal{S}(R_1,R_2)$ increases with the rank of the initial representations $R_1$, $R_2$.
 Scanning over all consistent subsets of $\mathcal{S}(R_1,R_2)$ requires solving of order $2^{|\mathcal{S}(R_1,R_2)|}$ systems of linear equations.